katonic-dev/explainit/docs/getting-started.md

 - `datetime_col_name`: Optional datetime column name (default: None)
 - `host`: Optional host address where you want to deploy/run the app eg: `"127.0.0.1"` or `"localhost"` (default: `"0.0.0.0"`)
 - `port`: Optional port where you want to deploy/run the app eg: `"8000"` (default: `"8050"`)

+### 4.1.
+Deploy the app on the `CUSTOM ROUTES`:
+If you are trying to deploy or run this application on the custom routes/path you can simply set a `ROUTE` environment variable in that running python environment, it will automatically deploy/run on that route.

 ```python
 build(